nonblocking/liferay-angularjs-portlet/README.md

 * The AngularJS portlet in this demonstrator is **instanceable**, which means that you can place it multiple times on a single portal page.
 * If you plan to make a whole suite of AngularJS portlets you should put all JavaScript base libraries and base modules into your theme
   (instead of shipping it with every single portlet).
+* In the standalone version live-reload is activated, so whenever you change a SASS or JS file the browser will refresh automatically.
 * In a real world app **don't forget Java and JavaScript unit tests**!

 ## Changes in version 2